OpenSourceEBike/ebike_wireless_remote/documentation/Power_Analysis.md

    -  The ebike is ridden 18hrs/week
    -  The remote control spends virtually no time in bluetooth mode. (bluetooth is used only when setting up the remote)
    - The Leds are used sparingly
-  Feeding these assumptions into the  [Battery Life Calculator](./Battery_Life_Calculator.xls) spreadsheet, the battery life is estimated to be **14 months**.
+  Feeding these assumptions into the  [Battery Life Calculator](./Battery_Life_Calculator.xls) spreadsheet, the battery life is estimated to be **29 months!**.
   ![figure 13](battery_life.png)
   ## Conclusion
-  Based on quite conservative assumptions, it is expected that the remote will continue functioning for at least a year.
+  Based on quite conservative assumptions, it is expected that the remote will continue functioning well for at least a year.
   **Replacing the battery annually is recommended.**
 ## [back](./battery.md)